How to Effectively Implement Merit Pay Systems:

 Merit pay can incentivize and motivate employees as they are rewarded for their individual effort and ambition.
 It can also be used to reward employees for a one-off project that they may otherwise not receive recognition for and to recognize high performing employees.

 On the other hand, merit pay does sometimes lead to jealousy, fear, insecurity, and negative competition among employees.
-It can lead to a divisive and competitive atmosphere instead of cooperation among employees if performance measurables are not clearly outlined and communicated.
+It can create a divisive and competitive atmosphere instead of cooperation among employees if performance measurables are not clearly outlined and communicated.
 Employees may feel that merit pay is subjective and subject to favoritism.

 What is a merit bonus?